avlk/toy-coding-agent/tasks/c-interpreter/hl_spec.md

 A test suite shall include, among others, tests for: recursion, complex expressions inside function call parameters and control structures.

 The number of test programs shall be kept reasonable (preferably below 100) to not overflow the LLM context window.

-Do minimization of the test program number by combining multiple tests into one where possible.
+Minimize test program number by combining multiple tests into one where possible.
+Minimize test program length to save program size and do not insert comments into test cases.

 An embedded markdown documentation of the language syntax and features shall be provided as a multi-line string variable called LANGUAGE_SPECIFICATION.